herat130/mobx/README.md

 react - mobx project

 ## project will contain below task
-- multiple store for one component
+- inject multiple store for one component
 - how to combine multiple store
 -  store testing best practice
 - async data handling in mobx store